Hydroxyurea for People With Sickle Cell Disease

 Hydroxyurea is a medicine that can help people who have sickle cell disease.
 It keeps blood cells round and flexible, so they flow better and deliver oxygen to the body more easily.
 This means less pain and fewer trips to the hospital.

 What Happens in Sickle Cell Disease?

-Sickle cell disease makes red blood cells become C-shaped instead of round.
-These sickle-shaped cells get stuck and block the blood flowing inside small blood vessels.
-This can be painful.
-It can lead to other problems that need to be treated in the hospital.
+Healthy red blood cells are soft, flexible, and round.
+Sickle cell disease makes red blood cells become sticky, hard, and C-shaped.
+The sickle cells get stuck and block the blood flowing inside small blood vessels.
+This can be painful and lead to other problems that need to be treated in a hospital.

 Sickle cells also break down more quickly than healthy red blood cells.
-Having too few red blood cells can lead to anemia.
+Not having enough blood cells can lead to anemia.
 People with anemia feel tired and have less energy.

 How Does Hydroxyurea Help People With Sickle Cell Disease?

 Hydroxyurea (hy-drok-see-yer-EE-uh) helps the body make a type of hemoglobin that helps keep red blood cells round.
 Hemoglobin is the protein inside red blood cells that carries oxygen to the body.
 Round and flexible red blood cells work better and last longer.
 So people who take hydroxyurea can have more energy, and less pain and anemia.
 They often spend less time in the hospital.